Stick Season (album): Singles

 On July 8, 2022, the album's title track was released as the lead single.
 Kahan began teasing the song on social media in the fall of 2020, and it would grow in popularity on TikTok in the two years prior to its official release.
 The second single "Northern Attitude" was released on September 16, 2022.

 On July 18, 2023, Kahan released "Dial Drunk" featuring Post Malone.
 Kahan described feeling "shock and excitement" that Post wanted to sing on this track and write his own verse.

 On September 15, 2023, Kahan released "Call Your Mom" featuring Lizzy McAlpine.

 On October 6, 2023, Kahan released "She Calls Me Back" featuring Kacey Musgraves.

 On November 10, 2023, Kahan released "Northern Attitude" featuring Hozier.

 On December 1, 2023, Kahan released "Everywhere, Everything" featuring Gracie Abrams.

 On January 19, 2024, Kahan released "Homesick" featuring Sam Fender.

 Critical reception

 Writing for the Associated Press, Elise Ryan wrote that the album's material "feel like songs both longtime listeners and newer fans will want to belt back to Kahan—not because they're produced for stadiums or arenas, but because they're full of nostalgic melodies that will resonate far beyond New England."
 Marcy Donelson of AllMusic rated the album three-and-a-half out of five stars and described it as a "nostalgic" album that "explores life transitions including leaving home as a young adult, negotiating a pandemic, and getting help for mental health issues."
+Both reviews noted the album's focus on nostalgia and experiences associated with social and personal transitions.